 Livermore Historic Depot Project

-The Livermore Amador Valley Transit Authority (LAVTA) is excited to have the historic Southern Pacific Railroad Depot (Depot) relocating to the downtown Livermore Transit Center (Transit Center) during 2017.
-The Depot will once again be aligned next to the rail tracks where it served the community for many decades as a point of gathering for movement of people and freight.
+The Livermore Amador Valley Transit Authority (LAVTA) is excited to have the historic Southern Pacific Railroad Depot (Depot) relocating to the downtown Livermore Transit Center (Transit Center).
+The Depot will once again be aligned next to the tracks where it served the community for many decades as a point of gathering for movement of people and freight.

 The project involves the relocation of the Depot from its present location at 20-22 South L Street to the Transit Center at 2500 Railroad Avenue.
 The relocation project includes removal of non-historic additions to the Depot and the rotation of the Depot 180 degrees to facilitate passenger interaction with the ticketing office, and rehabilitation to appropriately reconstruct previously lost or destroyed exterior features.

 At right is an artist rendering of what the Depot will look like at the Transit Center.
 The relocation and rehabilitation project will preserve a treasure for future generations, as well as add energy to the downtown area.

 TRANSIT CENTER CONSTRUCTION: IMPACTS TO PASSENGERS & PROGRESS